Thomas C. Weiss Biography

-While I worked as a nursing assistant I also attended college and university courses.
-Over a period of several years I earned a Masters, Bachelors and two Associate degrees.
-The Masters I achieved is in Systems Theory and Design; I nearly minored in Organizational Psychology.
-Through both graduate and undergraduate universities I also pursued Disability Studies.
-One of my Associate degrees is in Computer Information Systems, the other is in Electronics C.A.D.D.
+While I worked as a nursing assistant, I also attended college and university courses.
+Over several years I earned a Master, Bachelor and two Associate degrees.
+The Master I achieved is in Systems Theory and Design; I nearly minored in Organizational Psychology.
+Through both graduate and undergraduate universities, I also pursued Disability Studies.
+One of my Associate degrees is in Computer Information Systems; the other is in Electronics C.A.D.D.

-The epilepsy I experience is service-connected, but life is life and I also experience other forms of disabilities.
+The epilepsy I experience is service-connected, but life is life, and I also experience other forms of disabilities.
 The other forms of disabilities I experience include osteoarthritis and sensorineural hearing loss.
-An, 'incident,' with a friend of mine who uses a power wheelchair spelled the end of my efforts as a nursing assistant.
-I tore the cartilage in both knees while assisting him and was diagnosed with osteoarthritis.
-A surgery to repair the damage followed and I have not assisted others in any major way as an aide since that time.
+An 'incident' with a friend who uses a power wheelchair spelled the end of my efforts as a nursing assistant.
+While assisting him, I tore the cartilage in both knees and was diagnosed with osteoarthritis.
+Surgery to repair the damage followed, and I have not assisted others in any major way as an aide since that time.

-When I am not writing or spending time with my girlfriend Kathleen, I enjoy computer technology, operating systems and software.
-At times the computer I work on has more than one operating system on it, simply out of interest and preference.
+When I am not writing or spending time with my girlfriend Kathleen, I enjoy computer technology, operating systems, and software.
+At times the computer I work on has more than one operating system, simply out of interest and preference.
 The world of electronics and computer technology has much to offer People with Disabilities.

-After a major wildfire in Colorado Springs I moved to Pueblo, CO. where I live in a small home with my pets and hearing assistant dog.
-The move was a good one; Pueblo is very family-oriented, has wonderful wildlife and some of the best peppers in the world are grown right here.
-The neighborhood I live in is quiet, has mature trees and while the lawn is a challenge, there are plenty of friendly people in the area who are willing to help.
+After a major wildfire in Colorado Springs, I moved to Pueblo, CO., where I live in a small home with my pets and hearing assistant dog.
+The move was a good one; Pueblo is very family-oriented, has wonderful wildlife, and some of the best peppers in the world are grown right here.
+The neighborhood I live in is quiet, with mature trees, and while the lawn is a challenge, plenty of friendly people in the area are willing to help.